moutro/intro-to-git/README.md

-# Working Directory
-- Area where all of our files and directories and changes are living all the time

-# Staging Area
-- Files and directories that we explicitly add to the staging area
+# Adding multiple files of a certain type (all html files for example) to the staging area

+# Adding all files in directory (including hidden) to staging area

+# Removing files from staging area

-# Git Repository
+# Ignoring files
-- Where all our snapshots are stored
--